Address: Maison de la Paix, Chemin Eugène-Rigot 2D, 1211 Geneva, Switzerland

-When implementing a cybersecurity strategy, it is essential to take the different priorities of cyber-physical and IT systems into account.
+When implementing a cybersecurity strategy, it is essential to consider the different priorities of cyber-physical and IT systems.
 The IEC provides relevant and specific guidance via two of the world’s best-known cybersecurity standards: IEC 62443 for cyber-physical systems and ISO/IEC 27001 for IT systems.

 Both take a risk-based approach to cybersecurity, which is based on the concept that it is neither efficient nor sustainable to try to protect all assets in equal measure.
 Instead, users must identify what is most valuable and requires the greatest protection and identify vulnerabilities.

-IT security focuses in equal measure on protecting the confidentiality, integrity, and availability of data – the so-called CIA triad.
+IT security focuses equally on protecting the confidentiality, integrity, and availability of data – the so-called CIA triad.
 Confidentiality is of paramount importance and information security management systems, such as the one described in ISO/IEC 27001, are designed to protect sensitive data, such as personally identifiable information (PII), intellectual property (IP), or credit card numbers, for example.